gantrol/10x/references/How_to_Do_Great_Work.md

 "Never give up" is also not quite right.
 Obviously, there are times when it's the right choice to eject.
 A more precise version would be: Never let setbacks panic you into backtracking more than you need to.
 Corollary: Never abandon the root node.

-It's not necessarily a bad sign if work is a struggle, any more than it's a bad sign to be out of breath while running.
-It depends how fast you're running.
+`It's not necessarily a bad sign if work is a struggle, any more than it's a bad sign to be out of breath while running.
+It depends on how fast you're running.
 So learn to distinguish good pain from bad.
 Good pain is a sign of effort; bad pain is a sign of damage.

 ## 26